 3. Buried Treasure:

-You pay Khums on buried treasure if the property found is in the silver or gold.
-If the treasure found is neither gold nor silver than obligatory on the basis of precaution to pay Khums.
+You pay Khums on buried treasure if the silver or gold.
+If the treasure found is obligatory on the basis of precaution to property found is in the form of neither gold nor silver then it is pay Khums.